brian-j-smith/Mamba.jl/doc/samplers/miss.rst

 .. function:: MISS(params::Vector{Symbol})

-	Construct an ``Sampler`` object to sampling missing output values.
+	Construct a ``Sampler`` object to sampling missing output values.
 The constructor should only be used to sample stochastic nodes upon which no other stochastic node depends.
 So-called 'output nodes' can be identified with the :func:`keys` function.
 Moreover, when the ``MISS`` constructor is included in a vector of ``Sampler`` objects to define a sampling scheme, it should be positioned at the beginning of the vector.
 This ensures that missing output values are updated before any other samplers are executed.

 	**Arguments**